BogdanBargaoanu/CashflowApp/README.md

     ```
     <i> Note - dependencies should also be installed for the cashflow-client app. </i>

-4. **Start the API:**
+4. **Start the server app:**

-   Run the following command in your terminal to start the API:
+   Run the following command in your terminal to start the server app:

    ```bash
    npm start